Face of a Hero

 Face of a Hero is a novel written by American writer Louis Falstein and published in 1950.
-Though out of print for a long time, interest in this narrative, dealing with the war experience of a B-24 tail gunner in Southern Europe during the Second World War was rekindled when it was suggested that it inspired Joseph Heller while writing his well-known war novel Catch-22.
+Though out of print for a long time, interest in this narrative, dealing with the war experience of a B-24 tail gunner in Southern Europe during the Second World War was rekindled when it was suggested that it inspired Joseph Heller while writing Catch-22, his well-known war novel.

 Plot

 The novel is told by a first-person narrator, a 36-year-old American airman of Jewish descent, Ben Isaacs, who had worked as a teacher before volunteering for the Air Force.
-He has been assigned to the newly formed crew of a B-24 Liberator heavy bomber, called "Flying Foxhole", as tail gunner, and sent to Mandia, an air base in Apulia, southern Italy, in the summer of 1944.
-Isaacs is frightened by his first bomb run, which is against the heavily defended industrial area of Wiener Neustadt in Austria.
-He feels alienated from his fellow crewmembers because he is older than them, and also because he is the only Jew on the bomber.
-However, he manages to get accustomed to the terrifying flights over Nazi-occupied Europe, and to establish some camaraderie with the other crewmembers.
+He has been assigned to the new crew of a B-24 Liberator heavy bomber, called "Flying Foxhole", as tail gunner, and sent to Mandia, an air base in Apulia, southern Italy, in the summer of 1944.
+Isaacs is frightened by his first bomb run, which is against the well-defended industrial area of Wiener Neustadt in Austria.
+He feels alienated from his crew because he is older than them, and also because he is the only Jew on the bomber.
+He manages to get accustomed to the terrifying flights over Nazi-occupied Europe, and to establish some camaraderie with the rest of the crew.

 The life of the American airmen is described in detail, and Falstein focuses on the relations with the "natives", that is, the Italian people of Apulia, hindered by the linguistic barrier, and the sometimes uneasy relations between airmen from different parts of the United States and different ethnic backgrounds (one of the gunners, Cosmo Fidanza, is the son of an Italian immigrant coming from Bari, the capital of the region).
 The novel also analyses the psychological burden put on the airmen by the repeated stress of the bomb runs, which leads to alcohol abuse and brings some of them (such as Cosmo) to the verge of breakdown.